casolaroSalvatore/SDCCExcercise-service-registry-client-lb/README.md

 ## File Architecture
 The system is structured into the following components:
 - **common/types.go**: Shared data structures for the RPC protocol (arguments for sum, multiplication, and database).
-- **registry/main.go**: The central registry server, which manages the address map.
+- **registry/main.go**: The Service Discovery server, which manages the address map.
 - **database/main.go**: The in-memory Key-Value Store.
 - **server/main.go**: The node offering the calculation service.
 - **client/main.go**: The client acting as the load balancer.